apache/iceberg-docs/docs/content/docs/flink/flink-getting-started.md

 );
 ```

-The following properties can be set if using the Hadoop catalog:
+The following properties are supported when setting a Hadoop catalog:

 * `warehouse`: The HDFS directory to store metadata files and data files.
 (Required)

-We could execute the sql command `USE CATALOG hive_catalog` to set the current catalog.
+Users can set the currently used catalog with the SQL command `USE CATALOG xx_catalog`.

 ### Custom catalog